britolliver/100-days-of-code/log.md

 **Today's Progress**: Java project

 **Thoughts:** Worked on my project; Fixed Thymeleaf issues, got three quiz questions with answer choices and previous and next buttons working, made new github repository.
+I have made so much progress and I am so excited.

 **Link(s) to work**